Share this post:

 Lot 778 is a Kelby's Inc. F-Class Panda bench rest rifle chambered in 6mm Dasher with a NightForce scope,top, while the black and white rifle is Lot 3086, a Mark Penrod/Bat Machine Co. bench rest rifle with a Schmidt & Bender scope.

 The various colors and looks make bench rest rifles fun to look at, but shooting them is serious business.
 Lot 778’s Kelby’s Inc. F-Class Panda has more to offer than just the bright red finish of its stock.
 The rifle, chambered for 6mm Dasher, features a 28-inch heavy round barrel with a NightForce Competition 15-55x52mm scope on top.
 The Mark Penrod/Bat Machine Co.
 Heavy Bench Rest rifle in Lot 3086 may be monochromatic but it brings the goods with a 28-inch heavy round barrel and with a Schmidt & Bender Scope PM II 5-25x56 scope.
 Of the bench rest rifles on offer, the shortest barrel is 22 inches with most falling in the 24- to 30-inch range.

-Gun enthusiasts that want to get into the bench rest shooters fraternity have the opportunity to equip themselves well in the Oct.
-4-7 Sporting and Collector Auction.
-With 29 lots featuring bench rest (or benchrest) guns, there are plenty of opportunities with a range of calibers and colors, price points, guns with scopes, different looks, or different stocks.
-Those who want an interesting gun like Townsend Whelen says shouldn’t pass up on the accuracy these bench rest rifles have to offer.
+Gun enthusiasts that want to get into the bench rest shooters fraternity have the opportunity to equip themselves well at Rock Island Auction Company, with a range of calibers and colors, price points, guns with scopes, different looks and different stocks to choose from.
+Those who want an interesting gun like Townsend Whelen says shouldn’t pass up on accurate shooters like these fascinating rifles.